DreissenZulu/Responsive-Portfolio/README.md

 I found that I had a major issue with the styling in mobile format.
 When the screen size got smaller I ended up with empty space beside my header, which only showed up sometimes and in certain browsers.
 In order to consistently remove the space caused by this, I applied a margin and padding reset to the media query when the screen width got below 768px.
-This solved the issue of an empty space beside the header
+This solved the issue of an empty space beside the header.

+### Portfolio Items
+The final challenge was in centering the icons on the portfolio page.
+The ideal was to show two rows of three icons on a full page, two icon rows on a tablet, and one column in mobile, with all icons spaced evenly.
+I opted to use a single row and allow the icons to wrap around in individual columns, creating the two row look on desktop.
+My problem then was to have the icons center themselves in their individual columns.
+Eventually, it was pointed out that I needed a d-flex class on the column itself to allow justify-content-center to work properly.
+This allowed me to apply the flex property properly to the columns, achieving the desired look.